Lume

 Building the Visual Language

-I created a UI kit to maintain visual consistency across the app.
-It includes typography, color styles, button components, and icons—all optimized for mobile accessibility and a clean, modern feel
+I created a UI kit to maintain consistency across the app.
+The system includes typography, color styles, button components, and icons designed for mobile accessibility and a clean, modern feel.

 User Testing + Iterations